-In case you are facing any legal consequences after the action, please get in touch with the Legal Team for All (email@example.com).
+In case you are facing any legal consequences after the action, please get in touch with the Legal Team for All (email@example.com, PGP-Key).
 Together we will find a way of dealing with repression, and we will use the repression to become stronger rather than weaker!

 Call the Legal Team

-In German “EA” stands for “Ermittlungsausschuss”, which means “Investigation Committee”.
+In German “EA” stands for “ErmittlungsAusschuss”, which means “Investigation Committee”.
 What does a legal team do?
-Read the PDF here.
+Read the PDF here (06/2019).

 The Legal Team is available during the whole camp and the action (day and night) by telephone via +49 30 340 603 13.
 Should you observe arrests, violence or other assaults by the police, report this to the Legal Team!
 If you are arrested yourself, call the Legal Team from the police station!
 You have the right to make one phone call, please use this to notify us.
 If the police do not let you make your call, insist that they call us while you are present / in the room and let them tell us about your arrest.

-The Action consensus for “Ende Gelaende” 2019, developed in advance, calls for a “publicly announced mass blockade, allowing multiple options for involvement”.
-Before entering into actions of any kind, check the corresponding sections in the legal aid booklet to find out which charges could be brought up against you.
+The Action Consensus 2020 for “Ende Gelaende”, developed in advance, calls for a “publicly announced mass blockade, allowing multiple options for involvement”.
+Before entering into actions of any kind, check the corresponding sections in the legal aid booklet (05/2019) to find out which charges could be brought up against you.
 Please try to avoid any wrangling with the police.
 Although they might act violently it is better not to “push“ back.
 In the action agreememt we stated that we would not use violence against people!

 If you are charged with any of these crimes, you are not necessarily going to be convicted.
 Oftentimes, charges can be dismissed or cases discontinued, e.g. because one did not attract the authorities’ attention before, or because the allegations end up being completely false.
 If you are however convicted of a crime, we think that it is highly unlikely to be put to jail for any behaviour that lies within the action agreement.
 Fines are much more likely.